 Janet Taake.
 Ms. Taake was named Chief Merchandising Officer in January 2014, after serving as Senior Vice President - Merchandising since December 2008.
-Prior to joining Ulta Beauty, Ms. Taake was Senior Vice President and Chief Merchandising Officer for Babies R Us from 2006 to 2008.
+Prior to joining Ulta Beauty, Ms. Taake was Senior Vice President of Merchandising for Babies "R" Us from 2006 to 2008.
 From 2004 to 2006, Ms. Taake served as Vice President and General Merchandise Manager - Home Fashions for Sears Corporation.
 From 1998 to 2006, she served in various senior merchandise management roles with Mervyn's (Target Corporation).
 Prior to 1998, Ms. Taake served in senior merchandise management and buyer roles with various national and regional retailers.